rattfieldnz/bitcoin-faucet-rotator-v2/INSTALL.md

 If you encounter difficulty with this step, please let me know, and I will use feedback to make necessary modifications.

 <strong>NOTE:</strong> To get referral income from the faucets, you will need to replace my referral codes with your own.
 Your user credentials to log in
-will have been seeded from the .env file you created in Step three.
+will have been seeded from the .env file you created in Step 3.
 You can edit these when you log in to the script.

 ### Step 5